Azure/azure-sdk-for-python/sdk/agrifood/azure-agrifood-farming/README.md

     * Boundary - is the actual multi-polygon area expressed as a geometry (in geojson).
 It is normally associated with a field or a seasonal field.
 Satellite, weather and farm operations data is linked to a boundary.
     * Cascade delete - Agronomic data is stored hierarchically with farmer as the root.
 The hierarchy includes Farmer -> Farms -> Fields -> Seasonal Fields -> Boundaries -> Associated data (satellite, weather, farm operations).
 Cascade delete refers to the process of deleting any node and its subtree.

+### [Scenes][scenes]
-* [Scenes][scenes]: refers to images ingested using satellite APIs.
+Scenes refers to images ingested using satellite APIs.

+### [Farm Operations][farm_operations_docs]
-* [Farm Operations][farm_operations_docs]: includes details pertaining to tilling, planting, application of pesticides & nutrients, and harvesting.
+Fam operations includes details pertaining to tilling, planting, application of pesticides & nutrients, and harvesting.
 This can either be manually pushed into FarmBeats using APIs or the same information can be pulled from farm equipment service providers like John Deere.

 ## Examples